Cheap Hotels in Ipswich

 A comfortable Ipswich hotel with a restaurant and conference facilitiesJust off the A14, Holiday Inn® Ipswich - Orwell hotel is right next to the Ransomes Europark business park.We’re only a 15-minute drive from Ipswich town centre, and buses run from outside the hotel.
 Ipswich station offers direct trains to London.
 Our 6 versatile meeting rooms can cater for up to 160 guests and our dedicated conference host can help take care of all the details.
 We’re also a licensed wedding venue, with packages for all budgets.
 Head to nearby Christchurch Mansion to admire works by local artists Constable and Gainsborough in its Wolsey Art Gallery, or visit Ipswich Waterfront for bistro dining and boat trips on the River Orwell.
 The seaside town of Aldeburgh and the Sutton Hoo Anglo-Saxon burial site are both within half an hour by car.At this hotel you can enjoy:- Free WiFi- Free on-site parking- Kids stay and eat freeOur comfortably furnished rooms all come with pillow menus and Smart TVs.
 Start your day with a full English breakfast buffet, and dine on international dishes in the Priory Restaurant.
 Keep fit in the mini-gym, or head to nearby David Lloyd Ipswich to swim laps, play tennis or unwind in the spa.
 After a busy day, relax with a pint in the lounge or our leafy garden.

 A comfortable Ipswich hotel with a Health Club, event space, restaurant and free parkingHoliday Inn® Ipswich hotel is only 10 minutes by car from the town centre.We’re conveniently located at the junction of the A12 and A14, a quick drive from Ipswich station, offering direct trains to Cambridge, Norwich and London.
 If you’re exploring the local area you can take a scenic river cruise at nearby Ipswich waterfront, catch a stock-car race at Foxhall Stadium or visit Wolsey's Gate, a Tudor brick gateway that's reportedly haunted.
 For some fresh air, try a stroll through the walled garden and maze at lush Holywells Park.
 Our four well-equipped meeting rooms are suitable for events or parties, with space for up to 230 guests, and there’s a handy business centre in the lobby.At this hotel you can enjoy:- Free Wi-Fi- Rooms with sofa beds for families- 24-hour room serviceWork out, relax in the sauna or have a soothing soak in the Jacuzzi at our Health Club.
 Kids can burn off energy in the outdoor play area.
 Our comfortable bedrooms have satellite TV, a desk where you can work and a choice of pillows to help you sleep.
-You can enjoy a hearty breakfast or dinner at the Junction Restaurant and meet friends at Millers Bar for a drink in the evening.
+You can enjoy a hearty breakfast or dinner in our open lobby or for a drink in the evening.
 And kids stay and eat free.

 Make yourself at home in our luxurious 4-star Novotel Ipswich Centre hotel, just a few steps from the vibrant waterfront and city centre.
 The stylish, modern rooms will give you and your family plenty of space to unwind, relax and take in the scenery - and you'll enjoy delicious food fresh from the in-house Elements Restaurant.
 Complete with a multi-purpose gym, an indoor play area and pet-friendly facilities, you'll never need an excuse to leave!
 Major guest enhancement programme underway till mid 2019.